Molx32/molx32.github.io/_posts/2022-08-03-Update-management-06.md

 When observing what I just described for the first time, I couldn't believe it!
 There are not native nor simple solution to setup security updates on CentOS.
 <div class="col-sm mt-3 mt-md-0">
-    {% include figure.html path="assets/img/centos_1.png" class="img-fluid rounded z-depth-1" %}
+    {% include figure.html path="assets/img/centos_1.gif" class="img-fluid rounded z-depth-1" %}
 </div>

 So I spent some time working on it, and here it is, I have a solution!
+LET'S GO!
 <div class="col-sm mt-3 mt-md-0">
     {% include figure.html path="assets/img/centos_2.png" class="img-fluid rounded z-depth-1" %}
 </div>

+***

 ## Solution
 The solution is to periodically run a smart script once a week, that you can deploy in an Azure Runbook.
 This script will create deployement schedules for each CentOS machine that needs security updates or critical updates.
 Simple right?
-Let's dig into it!

-Script are available on my Github :
+Some things to know : we can't update Azure VMs and Azure ARC VMs the same way.
+For this reason, I made two scripts :
 - Script for Azure VMs
 - Script for Azure ARC VMs

-### Step 1 - Iterate over all machines
+You could decide to merge them in a single solution.

-Whether your machines are Azure VMs or Azure ARC VMs, we need to comply with two criteria :
+Whether your machines are Azure VMs or Azure ARC VMs, we need to comply with two criteria to patch them :
 - The machine must be a CentOS machine;
-- The machine must be tagged with a <b>patch</b> tag.
+- The machine must be tagged with a valid <b>patch</b> tag.

 A word about tags : in my case, we defined a tag policy in order for machines to be updated each week a specific schedules.
 Here is the tag pattern : <b>^CENTOS-[PQR]-(MON|TUE|WED|THU|FRI|SAT|SUN)-(03|12|22):00$</b>.
 - <b>[PQR]</b> is for the environment : P for Production, Q for Qualif, R for Recette.
 Basically, if we run the script in a production environment, machines containing the <b>P-</b> prefix will be updated, the others being ignored.
 - <b>(MON|TUE|WED|THU|FRI|SAT|SUN)</b> is for the day of the week when the machine must be updated.
 - <b>(03|12|22):00</b> is for the hour when to update the machine.

+### Solution for Azure VMs
+#### Step 1 - Iterate over all machines

 First of all, we need to import a lot of Azure dependencies, because our script will use the Azure Python SDK to manage our machines.
 If you decide to run this code in a runbook, take a look at the [Microsoft documentation](https://learn.microsoft.com/en-us/azure/automation/python-3-packages?tabs=py3) to upload Python libraries Additionally, you will find documentation references if you need additional information.

 {% highlight python %}
 #!/usr/bin/env python3
 ################################################################################################################################